tactlabs/randum/docs/writing-docs.rst

 to the console as a warning.

-To further improve security, all of the potentially dangerous code used for this purpose have been isolated into the ``faker.sphinx`` module, and this module will be excluded from release distributions that are hosted in PyPI.
+To further improve security, all of the potentially dangerous code used for this purpose have been isolated into the ``randum.sphinx`` module, and this module will be excluded from release distributions that are hosted in PyPI.

-If you are interested in learning more or in performing a security audit on how sample validation is implemented, please refer to the source code and docstrings of ``faker.sphinx.validator.SampleCodeValidator`` and ``faker.sphinx.docstring.ProviderMethodDocstring``.
+If you are interested in learning more or in performing a security audit on how sample validation is implemented, please refer to the source code and docstrings of ``randum.sphinx.validator.SampleCodeValidator`` and ``randum.sphinx.docstring.ProviderMethodDocstring``.

 Sample generation
 -----------------